TedHusted/awake/awake.md/awake.md

 “A joke.”

 “I was saying that I couldn’t believe Ally wasn’t real, and it said ‘Tell me a joke.’
-Then we talked about why some things were funny.”
+Then we talked about why some things are funny.”

 “Because they are unexpected?”